Characterizing Phishing Pages by JavaScript Capabilities: Data characterization

 \subsection{Labeled dataset}

-The ground truth data for this paper is a mapping of \totalNumberOfKitFamilies{} kit families to \totalKitPages{} phishing pages.
-We collected \totalZipFiles{} archive files by running all \totalPagesWithJavascriptFP{} through \kp.
-Only two were encrypted, which we treated as unique kits based on their SHA256 hash.
-We further filtered the archive files by ensuring they contained at least a single code file, as Magika\cite{fratantonio25:magika} identified.
+\myparagraph{Overview} The ground truth data for this paper is a mapping of \totalNumberOfKitFamilies{} kit families to \totalKitPages{} phishing pages.
+We collected \totalZipFiles{} archive files by running all \totalPages{} through \kp.
+We discarded two encrypted zip files as we could not accurately link them to any of the other kits present.
+We further filtered the archive files to ensure they contained at least one code file, as Magika~\cite{fratantonio25:magika} identified.
 This reduces our archive count to \totalNumberOfKits{}.
-Finally, we group these kits into 2,00 families, out of which \totalNumberOfKitFamilies{} were deployed on at least two distinct URLs.
-The most deployed kit was ``2e94aff28a2c'', a Wells-Fargo targeting kit (1,073 URLs), which made use of 3 separate server-side blocklists (.htaccess file and two separate PHP modules with regex rules for user-agent and IPs) and called 52 distinct browser APIs.
-Another kit of interests was seen throughout 545 days of the crawling (from 256 distinct URLs) was ``fce61e98018d'', a USPS phishing kit which executed on average 170 distinct APIs, with server-side and client-side IP checks, advance fingerprinting API calls, obfuscation, and \js generated DOM (Vite).
+Finally, we group these kits into 1,328 families out of which \totalNumberOfKitFamilies{} families executed least 4 browser APIs.
+However, we examine other thresholds for selection in Section~\ref{sec:results}.

+The most-deployed kit was `2e94aff28a2c', a kit targeting Wells Fargo (1,073 URLs), which made use of 3 separate server-side blocklists (.htaccess file and 2 PHP modules with regex rules for user-agent and IP addresses) and called 52 distinct browser APIs.
+Another kit of interest was seen from 256 distinct URLs was ``fce61e98018d'', a USPS phishing kit which executed on average 170 distinct APIs, with server-side and client-side IP checks, advanced fingerprinting API calls, obfuscation, and \js{} generated DOM (Vite).

-In line with prior work, 89\% of these phishing kits were written in PHP, and we found 11 contained Python code.
-During our manual analysis of these kits, we concurred with prior work that many of these kits reused each other's code, especially regarding server-side IP blocklists.
-We found two module-like anti-bot detection files frequently redistributed across kits.
+In line with prior work~\cite{oest_inside_2018, divakaranPhishingDetectionLeveraging2022}, 89\% of these phishing kits were written in PHP, and we found 11 kits contained Python code.
+During our manual analysis of these kits, we concurred with prior work that many of them reused each other's code, especially regarding server-side IP blocklists.

-\paperFinding{Phishing pages from different kit families have vastly different browser API usage} Pages from different kits have an average API similarity of 15.9\% ($\sigma=0.2$).
+Supporting our hypothesis, phishing pages from different kit families have vastly different browser API usage.
+Pages from different kits have an average API similarity of 15.9\% ($\sigma=0.2$).
 On the other hand, on average, the pages from the same kit family have an API similarity of 98.6\% ($\sigma=0.1$).
+After manual examination, we found that in cases where the kit yields pages with dissimilar API usage, the culprit is different paths within the domain being visited.

+\myparagraph{Kit-binding} By viewing the binding between the kit and a page as a distribution of what percentage of filenames loaded from the root domain appear in the kit's zipfile, we find that for 2,889 pages this falls between the 90-100\% match against the kit collected.
+We note that a 0\% match should not be treated as an indication of failure to bind the kit to the visited page, but rather an inconclusive result.
+We show the distribution of this similarity in Figure~\ref{fig:kitbindbing}.
+The most widely deployed non-binding-kit was a single index.php file.